pinecone-io/pinecone-java-client/README.md

 ## Delete an index

-The following example deletes the index named `example-index`.
+The following example deletes an index.

 ```java
 import io.pinecone.clients.Pinecone;